-Study and Drug Study Design, and Sample Size and Study End Points Results Regimen Demographics Duration VS moderate or attack headache rizatriptan 10 mg severe migraine with or without aura response at one hour, pain-free response at two Headache response at one hour was reported as follows: rizatriptan 5 mg: relative benefit, 1.6 (1.4 to 1.9); NNT, 7.2 (5.4 to 10); n=1,646 and rizatriptan 10 mg: relative benefit, 1.9 (1.6 to 2.1); NNT, 4.9 (4.2 to 6.0); n=2.770.
-VS hours and placebo sustained relief over 24 hours Pain-free response at two hours was reported as follows: rizatriptan 5 mg: relative benefit, 3.4 (2.6 to 4.4); NNT, 4.7 (4.0 to 5.7); n=1,646 and rizatriptan 10 mg: relative benefit, 4.8 (3.8 to 5.9); NNT, 3.1 (2.9 to 3.4); n=2,770.
-Secondary: Not reported Sustained-relief over 24 hours was reported as follows: rizatriptan 5 mg: relative benefit, 1.5 (1.3 to 1.8); NNT, 8.3 (6.0 to 14); n=1,450 and rizatriptan 10 mg: relative benefit, 1.7 (1.5 to 2.0); NNT, 5.6 (4.5 to 7.4); n=1,677.
-Secondary: Not reported Derry et al 65 MA (61 studies) N=37,250 Primary: Primary and Secondary: Sumatriptan Patients were at least 18 years of Duration varied hours without Sumatriptan vs placebo Sumatriptan surpassed placebo for all efficacy outcomes evaluated.
-For sumatriptan 50 mg, the NNTs were 6.1, 7.5, and 4.0 for pain-free at two hours and VS age with rescue headache relief at one and two hours, respectively.
-The NNTs for sustained painplacebo mgraine reduction in headache pain respectively.
-For sumatriptan 100 mg compared to placebo the NNTs were 4.7, 6.8, 3.5, 6.5, and 5.2 for pain-free at two hours, headache relief at one hour, VS at one and two headache relief at two hours, sustained pain-free, and sustained headache relief active control sustained pain- free during the similar to the 50 mg dose, while sumatriptan 100 mg was significantly better than 50 mg for pain-free and headache relief at two hours, and for sustained pain-free Results from the pooled analysis of PC 24 hours postdose, during 24 hours.
-It was found that treating early, while pain was still mild, resulted in significantly better NNTs for pain-free at two hours and sustained pain-free trials and results of sustained during 24 hours when compared to treating established attacks with moderate or pooled analyses headache relief severe pain intensity.
-Relief of associated symptoms (including nausea, head-to-head trials not hours postdose was lower with sumatriptan compared to placebo.
-Adverse events were mostly represented elsewhere pain intensity transient and mild; however, they occurred with greater frequency with sumatriptan in Table 4) have been and pain relief compared to placebo. reported.
+Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results vs rizatriptan 10 mg vs placebo moderate or severe migraine with or without aura attack headache response at one hour, pain-free response at two hours and sustained relief over 24 hours Secondary: Not reported Headache response at one hour was reported as follows: rizatriptan 5 mg: relative benefit, 1.6 (1.4 to 1.9); NNT, 7.2 (5.4 to 10); n=1,646 and rizatriptan 10 mg: relative benefit, 1.9 (1.6 to 2.1); NNT, 4.9 (4.2 to 6.0); n=2,770.
+Pain-free response at two hours was reported as follows: rizatriptan 5 mg: relative benefit, 3.4 (2.6 to 4.4); NNT, 4.7 (4.0 to 5.7); n=1,646 and rizatriptan 10 mg: relative benefit, 4.8 (3.8 to 5.9); NNT, 3.1 (2.9 to 3.4); n=2,770.
+Sustained-relief over 24 hours was reported as follows: rizatriptan 5 mg: relative benefit, 1.5 (1.3 to 1.8); NNT, 8.3 (6.0 to 14); n=1,450 and rizatriptan 10 mg: relative benefit, 1.7 (1.5 to 2.0); NNT, 5.6 (4.5 to 7.4); n=1,677.
+Secondary: Not reported Derry et al MA (61 studies) N=37,250 Primary: Pain-free at two Primary and Secondary: Sumatriptan vs placebo Sumatriptan Patients were at least 18 years of Duration varied hours without the use of Sumatriptan surpassed placebo for all efficacy outcomes evaluated.
+For sumatriptan 50 mg, the NNTs were 6.1, 7.5, and 4.0 for pain-free at two hours and VS age with migraine rescue medication, headache relief at one and two hours, respectively.
+The NNTs for sustained pain- free and sustained headache relief during the 24 hours postdose were 9.5 and 6.0, placebo vs reduction in headache pain at one and two respectively.
+For sumatriptan 100 mg compared to placebo the NNTs were 4.7, 6.8, 3.5, 6.5, and 5.2 for pain-free at two hours, headache relief at one hour, headache relief at two hours, sustained pain-free, and sustained headache relief active control hours, sustained pain- free during the during the 24 hours post dose, respectively.
+Results for the 25 mg dose were similar to the 50 mg dose, while sumatriptan 100 mg was significantly better than 50 mg for pain-free and headache relief at two hours, and for sustained pain-free Results from the pooled analysis of PC trials and results of pooled analyses (including within-class, head-to-head trials not represented elsewhere 24 hours postdose, sustained headache relief during the 24 hours postdose, pain intensity during 24 hours.
+It was found that treating early, while pain was still mild, resulted in significantly better NNTs for pain-free at two hours and sustained pain-free during 24 hours when compared to treating established attacks with moderate or severe pain intensity.
+Relief of associated symptoms (including nausea, photophobia, and phonophobia) was greater and the use of rescue medication was lower with sumatriptan, compared to placebo.
+Adverse events were mostly transient and mild; however, they occurred with greater frequency with sumatriptan in Table 4) have been reported. and pain relief compared to placebo.